 You can continue to enjoy an active life with dementia.
 It’s possible that some of your previous interests may seem too stressful or demanding, and it may be worth considering some new options, such as:

 Keep doing things you enjoy for as long as possible.
-If you are finding them more difficult, try doing this at a slower pace or making small adjustments until you feel more comfortable.
+If you are finding them more difficult, try doing them at a slower pace or making small adjustments until you feel more comfortable.
 Concentrate on what you can do, rather than what you can't.

 It is important to take good care of your health.
 These tips will help to keep your body and mind active and may help with your symptoms.

-Having dementia should not mean that you feel ill, visit your doctor if you feel unwell.
+Having dementia should not mean that you feel ill - visit your doctor if you feel unwell.